abedoya-norena/lab-more-project-setup-Public/README.md

 chat
 chat> what does this project contain?
 This project contains the files for a personal website, including HTML and related assets.

 ```
+This example is useful because it demonstrates that the agent can interpret non-Python projects using file inspection.